Articles

 Trial: 14-day free trial

 For a logistics business with 50 employees, expect approximately $2,075/month (annual billing) or $2,450/month (monthly billing).
-SweetProcess is considered a premium-priced option, especially for smaller teams due to the user minimum on annual plans.
+SweetProcess is positioned as a premium solution with a higher price point, making it more suitable for SMBs with a critical need for process standardization.

 Pros of SweetProcess:

-• Provides clear process, procedure, and policy documentation
+• Provides a dedicated platform for process, procedure, and policy documentation

 Cons of SweetProcess: